Over the last several weeks, we’ve been talking about the history and importance of Home Economics.

 Listen to all of the episodes in this series:

 So, back in 2012, I started getting organized.
-In Organization is a Learnable Skill, I share this story and how I went from being overweight and depressed to organized and starting a company.
+In Organization is a Learnable Skill, I share this story and how I went from being overweight and depressed to organizing and starting a company.

 What happened next was the realization that I could teach this skill of organization through a podcast and courses.
 The problem?
 Well, about 5 or 6 years ago, I found that I was out of time.
 With everything I was doing at home, I only had about 6 hours a day to devote to Organize 365®.
 I tried working until late at night.
 I tried working on the weekends.
 My family wasn’t happy because they only saw my working hours and it looked like I was always working.
 I just didn’t have any additional time in my days to grow my business and I didn’t have the finances to hire any more people.